 Increased Blood Pressure

 Along with an increased heart rate, alcohol consumption correlates with an increase in blood pressure.
-One’s blood pressure is just that, the pressure that the flow of blood puts on the channels (arteries, veins, capillaries, etc.) through which it flows.
-Actually, studies have shown that even a single incident of alcohol consumption can cause an increase in blood pressure.
+One’s blood pressure is just that, the pressure that blood flow puts on the channels (arteries, veins, capillaries, etc.) through which it flows.
+Studies have shown that even a single alcohol consumption incident can cause an increase in blood pressure.
 Chronic hypertension can lead to the thickening of these arteries, causing the heart to work even harder.

 Weakened Heart Muscle

-Atrial fibrillation, a type of arrhythmia, is when the upper chambers of the heart quiver as opposed to producing a full, strong beat.
+Atrial fibrillation, a type of arrhythmia, is when the upper chambers of the heart quiver instead of producing a full, strong beat.
 Acute atrial fibrillation can occur from a single incidence of binge drinking.
 This prevents the proper flow of blood and can lead to severe blood clots.

 Alcohol-Induced Heart Failure